julelang/manual/src/integrated-jule/interoperability/structures.md

 ```

 ::: warning
-- External structure's fields are public by default all time.
-So if you want export your external structure, use type alias.
-No worry, fields will be available.
-It is useful for write low-level APIs.
+- External structure's fields are public by default at all times.
+So if you want to export your external structure, use a type alias.
+No worry, the fields will be available.
+It is useful for writing low-level APIs.
-- Your compiler will not automatically initialize with default value to fields that are not assigned in the struct literal for external structs.
+- Your compiler will not automatically initialize with a default value to fields that are not assigned in the struct literal for external structs.
 - If the external structures have a constructor, the generated IR may have compilation errors.
 :::